Learn & Ask

 The documentation consists of several publications, each having a different purpose:

-Architecture description looks at these features from a more technical point of view, giving an overview of data flows at the system's boundary, and describing top-level software components of the system and how they cooperate.
+Architecture description looks at the features from a more technical point of view, giving an overview of data flows at the system's boundary, and describing top-level software components of the system and how they cooperate.

 Administration manual is more practical and helps system administrators install, configure, customize and maintain the system, and also describes procedures for registry administration tasks (registrar access, domain blocking etc.) in Daphne and on the command line.